RasmussenLab/vamb/README.md

     [jakni@nissen:scripts]$ python vamb/runvamb.py outdir contigs.fna path/to/bamfiles/*.bam

-# Running from command line

-You can run either the entire pipeline from commandline, or each module independently.

----

-__For the entire pipeline__, you need to use the `runvamb.py` script:

-    [jakni@nissen:~]$ python Documents/scripts/vamb/runvamb.py --help
-    usage: python runvamb.py OUTPATH FASTA BAMPATHS [OPTIONS ...]

-    Run the Vamb pipeline.

-    Creates a new direcotry and runs each module of the Vamb pipeline in the new directory.
-Does not yet support resuming stopped runs - in order to do so,

-    [ lines elided ]

-You use it like this:

-    [jakni@nissen:~] python path/to/vamb/runvamb.py output_directory contig.fna path/to/bamfiles/*.bam

-__For each module__, you find the relevant script:

-    [jakni@nissen:~]$ python Documents/scripts/vamb/parsecontigs.py --help
-    usage: parsecontigs.py contigs.fna(.gz) tnfout lengthsout

-    Calculate z-normalized tetranucleotide frequency from a FASTA file.

-    [ lines elided ]

-# Walkthrough from within Python interpreter

-See the notebooks in the `doc` directory for an in-depth walkthrough of the Vamb package.
+# Advanced usage

+If you want to extend Vamb, run only a part of the pipeline or run with altered inputs, you'll need to import it as Python module and run it from within the Python interpreter.
+See the tutorials in the `doc` directory.

 # Troubleshooting